ManticoreGamesInc/platform-documentation/src/index.md

 - There will be bugs - help us find them!.
 - :fab fa-discord: [Join the community](https://discord.gg/85k8A7V) and help us shape the product in real time.
-- :fas fa-external-link-alt: [Share your feedback](https://docs.google.com/forms/d/e/1FAIpQLSdpHIY56by19xUTSJjLiCY64SOz5SOxhJU4Cf0HvODOkB0dhg/viewform) with us often.
+- [Share your feedback](https://docs.google.com/forms/d/e/1FAIpQLSdpHIY56by19xUTSJjLiCY64SOz5SOxhJU4Cf0HvODOkB0dhg/viewform) with us often.
 No detail or thought is too small!

 In addition, while we will work hard to avoid them, please keep in mind the following possibilities: